K2Ratus/notepad/readme.md

 `dn.find_pane` has special functions for producing exactly the right focus behaviour for find/replace/gtoto keyboard shorcuts, and these functions are registered in `keyboard.js`.
 Special behaviour when pressing Esc, but when the focus was on the editor, is implemented in `keyboard.js`.

+### Ace editor

+Currently there are a few additions/changes to ace, which have been implemented as monkey patches in files called `js\patch_ace*.js`.
+At some point it might be better to write them up properly in a fork of ace.
+It's easy to build ace, so that shouldn't be a problem, but modifying the code "well" is a bit tricky because there's not a lot of documentation about its internals.